-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of the Company will be held on May 22, 2009, at the Company's showroom located at 1370 Avenue of the Americas, 14th Floor, New York, New York at 10:00 a.m., local time, and thereafter as it may from time to time be adjourned, for the purposes stated below.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Steven Madden, Ltd. (the "Company") will be held on May 25, 2012, at the Company's showroom located at 1370 Avenue of the Americas, 14th Floor, New York, New York at 10:00 a.m., local time, for the purposes stated below:

-- 1. To elect six directors to the Board of Directors of the Company to serve until the next annual meeting of the Company's stockholders and until their successors are duly elected and qualified or until their earlier death, resignation or removal from office; - 2.
-To approve the amendment and restatement of the Company's 2006 Stock Incentive Plan to increase by 2,514,000 the number of shares available under the plan, approve the plan's performance goals and make other amendments, as described in the Company's Proxy Statement; - 3.
-To ratify the appointment of Eisner LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2009; and - 4.
-To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.
+- 1. to elect six directors to the Board of Directors of the Company to serve until the next annual meeting of the Company's stockholders and until their successors are duly elected and qualified or until their earlier death, resignation or removal from office; - to approve an amendment of the Company's 2006 Stock Incentive Plan, which, among other things, increases by 6,500,000 shares the number of shares available under the 2006 Stock Incentive Plan; - 3. to approve, on a non-binding advisory basis, the compensation of certain executive officers as disclosed in the accompanying proxy statement; - 4. to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2012; and - 5. to transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-All stockholders are cordially invited to attend the Annual Meeting.
-Only those stockholders of record at the close of business on March 23, 2009 are entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
-A complete list of stockholders entitled to vote at the Annual Meeting will be available for ten days prior to the Annual Meeting for any purpose germane to the meeting, between the hours of 9:00 a.m. and 4:30 p.m., local time, at the Company's principal executive offices at 52-16 Barnett Avenue, Long Island City, NY 11104, by contacting the Secretary of the Company, and will be available at the Annual Meeting.
+Only those stockholders of record at the close of business on April 5, 2012 are entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
+A complete list of stockholders entitled to vote at the Annual Meeting will be available for ten days prior to the Annual Meeting for purposes germane to the Annual Meeting, between the hours of 9:00 a.m. and 4:30 p.m., local time, at the Company's principal executive offices at 52-16 Barnett Avenue, Long Island City, New York 11104, by contacting the Secretary of the Company, and will be available at the Annual Meeting.